WillBickerstaff/shelterlight/DOC/config_README.md

 ---

 ## [SYNTHETIC_DAYS]
-Synthetic days can be enabled to replicate missing days in the activity log.
-Synthetic days looks for the most recent matching weekday with activity and replicates it into the missing day.
-This replication is used for model training only and is not stored in the database.
+Synthetic days can be enabled to fill in gaps in the activity log caused by missing data.
+When enabled, the system identifies days with no recorded activity and searches for the most recent historic day with activity on the same weekday.
+It then replicates the interval-level pattern from that day, shifting timestamps to match the missing date.
+This synthetic data is used only for model training and is never stored in the database.

+This feature is useful in environments where days without activity are never expected (e.g., sensors are always expected to produce input).
+In such cases, the model should not learn from silent days, as they are the result of faults or outages rather than actual inactivity.

+To avoid overfitting, optional noise (timestamp jitter) can be injected into the synthetic data.
+This prevents the model from learning exact timings of replicated activity patterns.

+However, do not enable this feature in environments where silent days are expected, such as sites closed on weekends.
+Since no activity is recorded on those days, no synthesis can be applied.
+But if a single day does record input (e.g., due to maintenance work), the model may mistakenly learn this as typical behaviour for that weekday.

 | Option               | Type | Default | Description                                                                                                                         |
 |----------------------|------|---------|-------------------------------------------------------------------------------------------------------------------------------------|